jack-d-murray/jack-d-murray/README.md

 ## About Me

 I'm Jack, a pharmacist from Cork, Ireland.
 Having worked previously in community, hospital, and industry settings, I am now a PhD student in Computational Pharmaceutics at the [School of Pharmacy, University College Cork](https://www.ucc.ie/en/pharmacy/).
 My research focuses on the use of cheminformatics to support the formulation of oral small molecule drugs.
-My work is currently funded by the Irish Research Council.
+My work is funded by the Irish Research Council.

 Currently, I am a Fulbright Visiting Scientist at the [University of Maryland School of Pharmacy](https://www.pharmacy.umaryland.edu/), where I am working on mathematical models of oral drug absorption.